mohammodjuwelsorker/course-registration-website-1/README.md

 # React + Vite
+I think could not this is the work.
+Allahamdulilah I can do it the work. it is for the very happy. see you next website a write

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.